scipy-conference/scipy_proceedings/papers/zain/zain.rst

 changes to be made on a supplied appearance vector :math:`\hat z_0`.
 This vector serves as an initial frame |---| a starting point for extrapolation |---| and can be any frame from the video since the vector :math:`w` encodes the dynamics of the *entire* video.
-Applying this sequence of change vectors to the initial appearance vector one-by-one, using an aggregation operator :math:`\phi(z,c)` |---| which could be as simple as vector addition |---|, results in a sequence of appearance vectors :math:`\hat z_{1..k}` which represent the extrapolated sequence.
+Applying this sequence of change vectors to the initial appearance vector one-by-one, using an aggregation operator :math:`\phi(z,c)`, which could be as simple as vector addition, results in a sequence of appearance vectors :math:`\hat z_{1..k}` which represent the extrapolated sequence.
 This sequence can then be decoded back into video frames through the decoder of the appearance module :math:`D_\text{app}`.

-Since the encoder and the decoder of the dynamics module need to process sequences of vectors, they are modeled using a Gated Recurrent Unit (GRU:cite:`Cho2014LearningPR`) and an LSTM unit, respectively.
+Since the encoder and the decoder of the dynamics module need to process sequences of vectors, they are modeled using a Gated Recurrent Unit (GRU) :cite:`Cho2014LearningPR` and an LSTM unit, respectively.
 They are types of RNN with unique architectures that allow them to handle longer sequences of data than a generic RNN could.
 A GRU cell operates on an input vector :math:`x_t`, and a hidden state vector :math:`s^t` at a certain time-step :math:`t`.
 Applying a GRU step results in an updated state vector :math:`s^{t+1}`.
-An LSTM cell is similar, but it also has an additional output state $h^t$ that gets updated as well like the hidden state.
+An LSTM cell is similar, but it also has an additional output state :math:`h^t` that gets updated as well like the hidden state.

 Figure :ref:`dyn` depicts the pipeline of the proposed dynamics module, showing the encoder steps, sampling from the dynamics space, and the decoder steps.
 The dynamics encoder GRU,